UNC-Libraries/SCTS-Documentation/Accessioning.md

 # Creating an Accession Record at the Wilson Special Collections Library

-This documentation is supplemental to the documentation provided by ArchivesSpace, and has been adapted for use at the Wilson Special Collections Library. _"Maps to:" notes let you know where you would have entered the same information in AT._
+This documentation is supplemental to the documentation provided by ArchivesSpace, and has been adapted for use at the Wilson Special Collections Library.

 > While entering data you should periodically click **Save Accession**.
 If any required element is missing, you will be prompted to add that information.
 Some fields have boilerplate text with instructions.
 You should delete the instructions as you create the record.